-At Lindenwood Nature Preserve, join the guided hike on Saturday, April 20 at 8 a.m. and 10 a.m.
+At Lindenwood Nature Preserve, join the guided hike on Saturday, July 10 (9am - 10am) and August 14 (10am - 11am).
 Each hike will begin in the parking lot, and a guide will lead you through the preserve.
 Discussion during the hike will cover local ecology and broader biology topics.
-No pre-registration or fee.
+Pre-registration is required for this free event.
 This hike is open to all ages.

 Fox Kit Club

-Specifically designed for preschoolers and their teachers or parents, this event helps young naturalists explore Fox Island County Park to learn about such things as “Lucky Greens” and “Track Detectives.”
-Pre-register at least five days before the event.
+Specifically designed for preschoolers and their teachers or parents, this event helps young naturalists explore Fox Island County Park to read a story and then take a hike focusing on a theme that correlates with the seasonal changes in the park.
+Pre-register at least five days before the event by calling 260-449-3180.
 Teachers are admission free, adults $2, children $3.
-These gatherings happen on Tuesdays at 10 a.m. – look for the next event on April 9.
+The next club gathering is scheduled for September 14, 2021 at 12:30PM.

 Storytime at the Zoo